 “The “Kiltie” was the extended tongue of a brogue to cover the laces when worn with the Kilt.
 This was ‘lang ‘afore ony duke o’ Windsor wis born’.
 That’s how shoes were made in Scotland, in the highlands and the borders.
 The golfers just wore their shoes when they played and that’s how the “Golfing Brogue” came about.”

 Thank you, John!
-I love all things Scottish (especially men in kilts) and am perfectly pleased to wrest all credit from the hands of the Duke of Windsor for this delightful accessory.
+I love all things Scot (especially men in kilts…) and am perfectly pleased to remove all credit from the Duke of Windsor (who took credit wrongly) for this delightful accessory.

 As for our kitties, you may have noticed that they’re pretty generous in width and length.
 Another liberal interpretation of mine.
 There’s nothing worse, in my view, than a skimpy kiltie that’s too short or narrow for the shoe.
 Like bad bangs on a haircut.
 It’s got a job to do and ought to have the heft to do it, damn it.